14 October 2024

 Marina estimates around 50 per cent of the sport’s players began as ‘foot orienteers’ and then took up mountain bikes, while the remaining half are avid mountain bikers and adventure racers who, while not so adept at navigation skills, make up for it with sheer speed.

 Marina and her husband moved from Russia to Australia 15 years ago, first to Sydney where she discovered a “pretty big” mountain bike orienteering community.
-Her cousin’s infectious love for it soon spread to her.
+Her husband’s infectious love for it soon spread to her.

 “After maybe two years of watching him enjoy it so much, I decided to give it a try,” she says.